Three Years

 Three Years (Три года) is an 1895 novella by Anton Chekhov originally published in the January and February 1895 issues of Russkaya Mysl.
 At 130 pages it is Chekhov's second-longest narrative.

+Three Years is Anton Chekhov's heartfelt attempt to create a "novel of Moscow life."
+In it, he paints a poignant portrait of the struggles and frustrations that go hand in hand with human relationships.
+Away from his native Moscow to care for his ailing sister, Laptev falls instantly in love with Yulia Sergeyevna, the daughter of the local doctor.
+She in turn feels nothing for him, but convinces herself it would be doing him a gross disservice to refuse his proposal.
+So begins the unequal marriage between the two, a marriage that will bring a bitter and desperate sorrow to them both.
+Yet as the years go by, and as they face and overcome tragedy together, they learn to value each other in new ways, and so restore their faith in the redemptive power of time.

 The story takes a negative position on the progress of society, featuring individuals of the merchant and factory owner class and their workers, without offering political solutions.

 Background

 In a September 1894 letter Chekhov informed Maria Chekhova that he was writing "a novel from the Moscow life for Russkaya Mysl.
 In his December letter to the singer Elena Shavrova he expressed his dissatisfaction with the way the work was going.
 "The original idea was one thing, but something different evolves out of it, something more languid...
 I am sick of writing of all these habitual things, I'd like to write of demons, of frightening, volcanic women, of wizards, but alas! – what they demand of me is right-minded novellas about Ivan Gavrilovichs and their wives."